Health Systems Management, MPH

 At the completion of the MPH degree, the student will be able to:

-- Identify the theoretical and applied bases of economics in health care, including delivery of care to populations, access to care for populations, and organization of medical service delivery organizations.
+• Identify the theoretical and applied bases of economics in health care in the delivery of care to populations; access to care in populations; and organization of medical service delivery organizations.